-If this adventure riding caper is new to you and you constantly find yourself in over your head or simply not having the confidence to get off-road then our Core (Level 1) Adventure Rider Training course can help you get set for adventures.
+If this adventure riding thing is new to you and you constantly find yourself in over your head or simply not having the confidence to get off-road then our Core (Level 1) Adventure Rider Training course can help you get set for adventures.

 Many riders come into adventure riding from a road riding background and posses little knowledge or experience in how to handle slippery surfaces and approach obstacles.
 Or perhaps you have been riding off-road but are more accustomed to throwing around a little dirt bike?
 Riding adventure bikes, particularly heavier multi-cylinder bikes, demands a different skill set from either road or Enduro/MX riding.